- Dr Juli Huang

 2006 ‘Integration, Modernization, and Resistance: Qashqa’i Nomads in Iran Since the Revolution of 1978-1979.’
 In Nomadic Societies in the Middle East and North Africa: Entering the 21st Century.
 Dawn Chatty, ed.
 Leiden, The Netherlands: Brill Academic Publishers.

 2006 ‘Manipulating Private Lives and Public Spaces in Qashqa’i Society in Iran’ (with Lois Beck).
 In Comparative Studies of South Asia, Africa and the Middle East.
 Duke University Press, 26(2): 303-325.

 Kirsten Campbell - Impacts and Implications of Energy Access on Rural Communities in East India

 Silvia Pergetti - Charged: Imagined Futures and Distributed Generation in the Sundarbans, India

 Topics interested in supervising

-Market-driven development; social enterprise; social business; social impact measurement; impact investment; CSR; technology and development; anthropology of corporations; money and alternative currencies; economic anthropology
+Social enterprise; data; social impact; impact investment; market-driven development; technology and development; money and alternative currencies; economic anthropology

 If you are interested in being supervised by Juli Huang, please see the links below for more information: